nih-cfde/training-and-engagement/docs/Kids-First/Portal-Setup-And-Permissions/KF_5_ConnectingAccounts.md

 ![Authorize Cavatica](../../images/KidsFirstPortal_8.png "Authorize Cavatica")

 !!! note
-    If after clicking on 'Log in with eRA Commons', you see a page that asks for a 'Smart Card Login', logging in with your eRA Commons user name and password should take you to the Gen3 page.
+    If after clicking on "Log in with eRA Commons", you see a page that asks for a "Smart Card Login", logging in with your eRA Commons user name and password should take you to the Gen3 page.

-#### Step 2 Go to the Cavatica Developer Dashboard
+### Step 2: Go to the Cavatica Developer Dashboard

 To connect the Kids First Portal to our Cavatica account we need to create a personalized code in Cavatica, and give it to the portal.
-Cavatica calls this code an "Auth token" or "Authentication Token".This process can be daunting for new users, but is a pretty common way of connecting accounts across different systems.
+Cavatica calls this code an "Auth token" or "Authentication Token".
+This process can be daunting for new users, but is a pretty common way of connecting accounts across different systems.
 In fact, we'll have to do it again in this lesson!